 When we buy our HDB BTO flats, we will typically see an Estimated Completion Date and an Estimated Delivery Possession Date.
 Often, we take it for granted that we will receive our HDB key collection date slightly before the Estimated Completion Date.

-The Estimated Completion Date or Probable Completion Date (once we purchase the HDB flat) is simply what its names suggests – a likely date that we will get our HDB BTO, but one that is not guaranteed.
+The Estimated Completion Date or Probable Completion Date (once we purchase the HDB flat) is simply what its name suggests – a likely date that we will get our HDB BTO, but one that is not guaranteed.
 Often, the Estimated Completion Date will be close to one year earlier than the Delivery Possession Date.

 With COVID-19 impacting construction works, we should accept that there is likely to be a delay in completing HDB BTOs by the Estimated Completion Date.